Large-Batch, Iteration-Efficient Neural Bayesian Design Optimization: Abstract

 \section{Abstract}

-Bayesian optimization provides a powerful framework for global optimization of black-box, expensive-to-evaluate functions.
-However, it has a limited capacity in handling data-intensive problems, especially in multi-objective settings, due to the poor scalability of default Gaussian Process surrogates.
+Bayesian optimization (BO) provides a powerful framework for optimizing black-box, expensive-to-evaluate functions.
+It is therefore an attractive tool for engineering design problems, typically involving multiple objectives.
+Thanks to the rapid advances in fabrication and measurement methods as well as parallel computing infrastructure, evaluating many design engineering problems can be heavily parallelized.
+This class of problems challenges BO with an unprecedented setup where it has to deal with very large batches, shifting its focus from sample efficiency to iteration efficiency.
 We present a novel Bayesian optimization framework specifically tailored to address these limitations.
-Our method leverages a Bayesian neural networks approach for surrogate modeling.
-This enables efficient handling of large batches of data, modeling complex problems, and generating the uncertainty of the predictions.
-In addition, our method incorporates a scalable, uncertainty-aware acquisition strategy based on the well-known, easy-to-deploy NSGA-II.
-This fully parallelizable strategy promotes efficient exploration of uncharted regions.
-Our framework allows for effective optimization in data-intensive environments with a minimum number of iterations.
+Our key contribution is a highly scalable, sample-based acquisition function that performs a non-dominated sorting of not only the objectives but also their associated uncertainties.
+We show that our acquisition function, in combination with different Bayesian neural network surrogates, is highly effective in extremely large-batch regimes with a minimal number of iterations.
 We demonstrate the superiority of our method by comparing it with state-of-the-art multi-objective optimizations.
-We perform our evaluation on two real-world problems - airfoil design and color printing - showcasing the applicability and efficiency of our approach.
-Code is available at: https://github.com/an-on-ym-ous/lbn\_mobo
+We perform our evaluation on two real-world problems - airfoil design and 3D printing - showcasing the applicability and efficiency of our approach.
+Our code is available at: https://github.com/an-on-ym-ous/lbn\_mobo